Oslandia/workshop-3d/README.md

 Then follow the steps from previous chapter (docker.io run).

+If running the container gives you an infinit number of "...", then you probably hit the mysterious Docker bug we are investigating on.
+One workaround to get the container work currently is deleting all Docker images and containers, then rebuilding both docker-pggis and docker-3dgis locally.

 Troubleshooting
 ---------------

+If you have trouble with the Docker container, see the previous paragraph, and look at the documentation and issues on GitHub.

 You can report issues with this workshop on this GitHub's repository issue tracker.